sdsykes/kolmio/README.md

 ## Stephen Sykes

 This solver is written in Ruby.
+Oh, and there's one in Go too.

+But first, the Ruby solution.

 It has output in the competition specified format, and optionally generates png images of the solutions, and records the steps taken to get to each solution in a json file.